 Active, Bright, Reliable, Loyal and Trustworthy

-These doggies are a very popular pet choice, due to the fact that they are extremely affectionate and lovable!
-But once upon a time, they were very hard-working and robust doggies used to herd flocks!
-This is why they are so intelligent nowadays.
-Additionally, they are very adaptable who love to be around 'hoomans'
+These dogs are a very popular pet choice, due to the fact that they are extremely affectionate and lovable!
+However, once upon a time, they were very hard-working and robust used to herd flocks!
+Nowadays, these dogs are very intelligent and adaptable and love to be around 'hoomans'

-Because they are so content, they are just as happy working as they are living in a home environment!
-They are also very calm and gentle in nature and would never act out on aggression!
-For this reason, they also do very well with children.
+The Bearded Collie is just as happy working as they are living in a home environment!
+They are very calm and gentle in nature and never act out on aggression!
+For this reason, they do very well with children.

-Fun Fact: They are one of the oldest doggies native to Scotland!
+Fun Fact: They are one of the oldest dogs native to Scotland!

-To describe this breed in one word; enthusiastic!
-They are incredibly reliable doggies who’s only want in life is to please their 'hoomans'.
-As a result of this, these guys may not be the breed for everyone and they really require an owner who can keep up with their energetic ways.
+If we were to describe this breed in one word it would have to be enthusiastic!
+They are incredibly reliable and their only want in life is to please their 'hoomans'.
+As a result of this, these guys may not be the breed for everyone as they really require an owner who can keep up with their energetic ways.
 They must also be up to the task of brushing and maintaining their Beardies very long hair on a daily basis.
 Because they are also very sociable, they love to be involved in all sorts of family activities and hate to be left out!
 Just remember, Bearded Collie's were bred to independently herd sheep and so can often have an independent/ stubborn streak.
 It's therefore vital to train these guys up from pups so that they know who's in charge!
-They will also nearly always get on with other dogs and love to play with children.
-Overall, they make fantastic doggies that will provide you with years of entertainment and joy
+They will nearly always get on with other dogs and love to play with children.
+Overall, they make fantastic pets that will provide you with years of entertainment and joy

 It's thought that Bearded Collie's are one of the oldest breeds in Britain!
 They were originally kept by farmers as herding dogs, unfortunately though, farmers at this time didn't keep records.
-It actually wasn't until the 1500’s that we had any record at all, until a Polish Merchant visited Scotland and received two of these doggies as part of an exchange.
+It actually wasn't until the 1500s that we had any record at all until a Polish Merchant visited Scotland and received two of these dogs as part of an exchange.
 In terms of visual representation, the first paintings we saw of this breed was in 1771, by Gainsborough and a written description didn't come about until 1818!
 It wasn't until after WW2 that these doggies truly had their time to shine and it was all down to G.O.
 Willison who began a proper breeding programme for them.
-Nowadays however, they make paw-some family pets!
+Nowadays, however, they make pawsome family pets!